Skip to Content Skip to navigation

 01 January 2007

-NHS Fife acknowledges and agrees with the importance of regular and timely review of policy/procedure statements and aims to review policies within the timescales set out.
+NHS Fife acknowledges and agrees with the importance of regular and timely review of policy statements and aims to review policies within the timescales set out.
+New policies will be subject to a review date of no more than 1 year from the date of first issue.

-Reviewed policies/procedures will have a review date set that is relevant to the content (advised by the author) but will be no longer than 3 years.
+Reviewed policies will have a review date set that is relevant to the content (advised by the author) but will be no longer than 3 years.

-1 FUNCTION
+1. FUNCTION

-The purpose of this policy is to define the framework with which NHS Fife supports the use of the Internet:
+This policy supports the GP/I5 Information Security Policy.
+The purpose of this policy is to define the framework within which NHS Fife supports the acceptable use of the Internet:

 • By authorised staff within NHS Fife.